geetduggal/growcode/README.md

 Requirements
 ------------

-For the runnable jar (growcode.jar):
+For building and editing source:
 * Java 1.6 or greater

-For building and editing source:
 * Scala 2.9.1 or greater. (http://scala-lang.org)
 * Simple Build Tool (SBT)